We took our first long train ride to the magical village of Mont Saint-Michel.

 My pink Victorian dress is from ASOS and it’s currently on sale.

-We got many strange looks and were asked if we were going to a party.
+We got many strange looks and our waitress asked if we were going to a party.
 We are getting used to it.